worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 send_test_email("YOUR-EMAIL-ADDRESS-HERE")
 ```

-Here we use Python Requests to interact with the [Mailgun Messages API](https://documentation.mailgun.com/en/latest/api-sending.html).
+Here we use Python Requests to interact with the [Mailgun API](https://documentation.mailgun.com/en/latest/api-sending.html).
 Note the inclusion of our domain and API key.

 To test that Mailgun is working, replace `YOUR-EMAIL-ADDRESS-HERE` with your email address, and then run `python lib/tasks.py` in your repl's shell.
-You should receive a test mail within a few minutes, but as we're using a free sandbox domain, it may end up in your spam inbox.
+You should receive a test mail within a few minutes, but as we're using a free sandbox domain, it may end up in your spam folder.

 Without further verification on Mailgun, we can only send up to 100 emails per hour, and a free account limits us to 5,000 emails per month.
 Additionally, Mailgun's sandbox domains can only be used to send emails to specific, whitelisted addresses.
 The address you created your account with will work, but if you want to send emails to other addresses, you'll have to add them to the domain's authorized recipients, which can be done from the page you got the full domain name from.
 Keep these limitations in mind as you build and test this application.